abbasizadeh/Git-Guide/README.md

 We cannot push the changes to github because someone esle has made a chenge in the same file same branch same line, to be able to solve this we can follow the steps bellow:

-           1- frist we can try to use "git pull".
+           1- first we can try to use "git pull".
 In this case git will try to auto merge the changes if it is possible.
            2- if the conflict message appears, look at the git status to show where are you and what needs to be committed. it probably shows " both modified: filename.format".
            3- if we open the file, it shows the location of HEAD as follow: